Skip advert

 Sat-nav, stereo and infotainment

-Every version of MINI Countryman comes with the same-size infotainment screen that includes the usual Apple CarPlay and Android Auto (although they only display in the centre part of the screen), sat-nav, plus an on-screen assistant called ‘Spike’, a canine who can help you use the car’s assorted functions.
+Every version of MINI Countryman comes with the same-size infotainment screen that includes the usual Apple CarPlay and Android Auto (although they are only displayed in the centre part of the screen), sat-nav, plus an on-screen assistant called ‘Spike’, a canine who can help you use the car’s various functions.

-You may come to love or loathe that latter feature, but it is a reflection of the times that the brand is utilising the digital world in order to maintain the sense of humour and fun we’ve come to expect from MINI.
-The screen has a staggering scope for customisation with its ‘Experience Modes’, although we anticipate that bored children with nothing to do will find more use of this gimmick than an owner who’ll just pick a display style they like and stick with it.
+You may love or loathe that latter feature, but it reflects the times that the brand is utilising the digital world to maintain the sense of humour and fun we’ve come to expect from MINI.
+The screen has a staggering scope for customisation with its ‘Experience Modes’, although we anticipate that bored children with nothing to do will find more use for this gimmick than an owner who’ll just pick a display style they like and stick with it.

 The screen incorporates some games, which are likely to be more useful in the electric version while waiting for the car to charge.
 The designers of the rally game missed a trick by opting for Toyota Celica replicas instead of original Monte Carlo Rally-winning Minis—one for the mid-life refresh, we think.